As a vegan, I try not to get preachy about my diet. But a certain common exchange makes it hard to hold my tongue.

 - salt and pepper, to taste

 Combine squash, cucumber, onion, basil, and corn in a large bowl and toss well.
-In a separate dish, mix olive oil, vinegar, and agave nectar.
+In a separate dish, mix olive oil, vinegar, and maple syrup or agave nectar.
 Drizzle over salad and toss well.

 Add Swiss chard to a skillet with 1 inch of water.
 Cook over medium heat until mild-flavored and wilted, about three to five minutes.
 Drain well and allow to cool before adding to salad and tossing again.
 Serve cold.